-R Legal and Institutional Fragmentation
+Legal and Institutional Fragmentation

 The fragmentation of global policy- and law-making was becoming equally clear in the late 1990s.
-In a study of what they call the "stagnation" of public international law, Pauwelyn, Wessel, and Wouters make this observation:
+In a study of what they call the "stagnation" of public international law, Pauwelyn, Wessel and Wouters make this observation:

 The 1990s may represent the apex of formal and legalized international law and organization: end of the cold war; reactivation of the UN Security Council; 1992 Rio Conference; entry into force of the Law of the Sea Convention; creation of the WTO and the Energy Charter in 1994; unlimited extension in time of the Nuclear Non-Proliferation Treaty in 1995; 1997 Kyoto Protocol; 1998 Rome Statute.
-The turn of the century, in contrast, represents a breaking point.21
+The turn of the century, in contrast, represents a breaking point.
+19

-The number of new multilateral treaties has since declined; fewer have been deposited with the United Nations in each of the past two decades than in earlier decades.
-Even the number of new investment treaties has been declining.
+The number of multilateral treaties has since declined precipitously; none has been deposited with the United Nations since 2010.20 Even the number of new investment treaties has declined.
 Similar trends exist at regional levels.

-Many factors lay behind this growing fragmentation in global public rulemaking.22 Three are particularly pertinent to the present discussion.
+Of the many factors that lay behind this trend, three are particularly pertinent to the present discussion.
 The first is that geoeconomic changes were accompanied by geopolitical shifts, which often are felt first in consensus-based international organizations like the United Nations.
-Emerging powers, with diverse national interests and reflecting different domestic economic, legal, and political systems, began to project greater influence in multilateral forums, making coalition building and consensus seeking more difficult.
+Emerging powers, with diverse national interests and reflecting different domestic economic, legal and political systems, began to project greater influence in multilateral forums, making coalition building and consensus seeking more difficult.

-A second and partly related factor is what some have called the rise of networked governance: essentially self-constituting transnational public or private governance arrangements, focused on specific policy problems.23 Typically these were begun by a limited number of
+A second factor was what some have called the rise of networked governance: essentially self-constituting transnational public or private governance arrangements, focused on specific problems.21 Typically these were begun by a limited number of countries or private standard

-Saskia Sassen, Territory, Authority, Rights: From Medieval to Global Assemblages (Princeton University Press 2006) 16.
+18 Saskia Sassen, Territory, Authority, Rights: From Medieval to Global Assemblages (Princeton UP 2006) 16.